 I work on the literature, history and culture of England during the high and later middle ages.
 My early research focused on the multilingual environment which produced the flowering of fictional and historiographical writing in post-Conquest England, in Latin, French and English; and on the development of English national identity and literary history.
 My first book, Fiction and History in England, 1066-1200, is a study of the ideologies of national identity, the genres of romance and chronicle, and the colonial discourses of the English in medieval Ireland.
 In 2009 I was awarded a Philip Leverhulme Prize, which enabled me to take teaching leave 2010-12.
 In 2015 I published Early Fiction in England: From Geoffrey of Monmouth to Chaucer, a Penguin Classics volume of high medieval texts in new translations and editions, intended both for students and the general reader.
 During 2015/16 I held a Leverhulme Research Fellowship, and in April 2016 was the Morton Bloomfield Visiting Fellow in medieval literature at the English Department of Harvard University.
 My volume for the Penguin Monarchs series, Richard II, came out in January 2016, reissued in paperback in 2018, and shortly to be translated and published in China.
-Following the 2016 conference Conquest: 1016, 1066, marking the 950th anniversary of the Norman Conquest and 1000th anniversary of Danish conquest, the volume Conquests in Eleventh-Century England: 1016, 1066, co-edited with Emily Ward of Cambridge, is now in production.
+Following the 2016 conference Conquest: 1016, 1066, marking the 950th anniversary of the Norman Conquest and 1000th anniversary of Danish conquest, the volume Conquests in Eleventh-Century England: 1016, 1066, co-edited with Emily Ward of Cambridge, was published in April 2020.

 In recent years I've expanded my research to consider the great changes of the high middle ages as a whole, in both religious and secular cultures, producing The Oxford English Literary History vol. 1.
 1000-1350: Conquest and Transformation (Oxford University Press, 2017).